Cass identity model

 The Cass identity model is one of the fundamental theories of LGBT identity development, developed in 1979 by Vivienne Cass.
-This model was one of the first to treat LGBT people as normal in a heterosexist society and in a climate of homophobia and biphobia instead of treating homosexuality and bisexuality themselves as a problem.
-Cass described a process of six stages of LGBT identity development.
+This model was one of the first to treat LGBTQIA+ people as normal in a heterosexist society and in a climate of homophobia and biphobia instead of treating homosexuality and bisexuality themselves as a problem.
+Cass described a process of six stages of LGBTQIA+ identity development.
 While these stages are sequential, some people might revisit stages at different points in their lives.